vfmd/vfmd-spec/doc/specification.md

             pattern]
          2. The first _ordered-list-starter-string-length_ characters of
             the succeeding line include [non-space] characters
+         3. The succeeding line does not begin with four or more consecutive [space] characters
-         3. The succeeding line matches the [unordered list starter pattern]
+         4. The succeeding line either matches the [unordered list starter pattern], or matches the [horizontal rule pattern]

     If no such [block-element end line] is found, the last line in the [input line sequence] is the [block-element end line].